oliviernam/DevOps-Training-intermediate/cloud-gcp/pipelining.md

 ### Create Kubernetes Deployment and Service Definition

 In the next chapters, we're defining everything which is required to run the pipeline in GCP Cloud Build.
-This includes the integration of Image Security and Application Security, of course.
+This includes the integration of Smart Check and Application Security, of course.

 First, we create our deployment and service manifests.